 Award Wining Service

 We have a team of award winning energy consultants who are happy to quote for your next commercial electricity contract.

 These are the most common form of electricity contracts and have been the cornerstone of commercial power contracts for years.

 Our award-winning procurement team will provide an enormous range of contract options based on our customer’s requirements.

 We can help review fully fixed and semi-fixed options and advice on suppliers terms and conditions for recovering any unknown and unexpected 3rd party charges.

 These types of products will guarantee the unit price of gas per kWh for a set period of time and allow companies to have fixed price certainty during the life of the agreement.
-Usually between one and five years – protecting you against energy price hikes during this fixed term.
+Usually between one and five years – protecting you against renewable energy price hikes during this fixed term.

 Electricity Bridge Contracts